 DVM program tuition costs vary depending on whether a seat is designated as Atlantic Canadian or international.
 If you are an international student, did you know that tuition is comparable or less than out-of-state tuition at most other US colleges of veterinary medicine?

-For a complete breakdown of part-time or full-time tuition and fees, visit UPEI's Tuition and Fees page.
+For a complete breakdown of tuition and fees for the DVM program, visit UPEI's Tuition and Fees page.

 We understand that the decision to attend veterinary school requires a major investment.
 UPEI's Financial Aid Office is here to help you find the best way to finance your education.
 For US DVM students, UPEI is pleased to be able to offer Direct Stafford Loans and Direct Plus Loans through the US Department of Education’s Direct Loan Program.